 What's In Cat Food

-To achieve the right balance of nutrients pet food manufacturers blend mixtures of ingredients including meat and fish, vegetables, cereals, vitamins and minerals to produce foods that will satisfy the nutritional requirements of your cat.
-Cat owners who feed a complete commercial cat food can have confidence they are addressing their cat’s nutritional needs.
+Cat food manufacturers blend mixtures of ingredients, including meat and fish, vegetables, cereals, vitamins and minerals to produce foods that will satisfy the nutritional requirements of your cat and achieve the right balance of nutrients.

 Complete – provides adequate amounts of all the required nutrients